PlantandFoodResearch/APSIM_Docker/README.md

+# ARCHIVE NOTICE
+The information in this repository is now out of date, as it relates to APSIM Classic release 7.9.
+Please see https://github.com/APSIMInitiative/APSIMClassic for up to date versions.

 # Docker container for APSIM Classic Build

 This container builds APSIM Classic, and creates a self-extracting binary as an artifact, which is then used for the Runtime container.
 The following comments explain the logic behind how the Build container was created.